|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 7, 1945

 Built by Consolidated at San Diego.
 Constructors Number 4915.
 At the factory completed with an aluminum finish.
 Delivered to the U. S. Army Air Force (USAAF) as B-24L-5-CO Liberator 44-40979.
 Ferried oversea via Hickam Field then across the Pacific to the South West Pacific Area (SWPA) arriving in late September 1944.

 On March 7, 1945 at 8:00am took off from Tacloban Airfield on Leyte piloted by 2nd Lt.
-Robert S. Clark armed with eight 1,000 lb. bombs on a bombing mission against Balete Pass.
-Weather was local cumulus clouds over the Caraballo Mountains with a base at 4,200' and tops at 6,500' and 9/10 coverage.
+Robert S. Clark armed with eight 1,000 pound bombs on a bombing mission against Balete Pass in northern Luzon.
+The weather was local cumulus clouds over the Caraballo Mountains with a base at 4,200' and tops at 6,500' and 9/10 coverage.
 Over the target, the formation attempted to get below the clouds to bomb, but made only a dry run.
-Last seen at 10:15am at roughly Lat 16° 5' N Long 120° 53' E.
+Last seen at 10:15am over the Caraballo Mountains at roughly Lat 16° 5' N Long 120° 53' E.